mwoods79/ooj/README.md

 5. JSON

 Object literals are singleton objecst with attributes and methods.
-It is an object that is itself an object instance
+It is an object that is itself an object instance, you cannot `new` an object literal.

     // Object literals are evaluated immediatly
     // This is important to note if you are using jQuery